CampusAI/CampusAI.github.io/_ml/attention/attention.md

 {% include figure.html url="/_ml/attention/hard_attention.gif" description="Cluttered MINST classification using hard attention: The network gets inputed glimpses which it chooses.
 (Image from [Aryan Mobiny](https://github.com/amobiny/Recurrent_Attention_Model))" width="60" zoom="1.0"%}

-This results in a high **scalable** solution: The model changes focus on different parts of images of different sizes by changing the area of interest while deciding what to output. (mimicking the movement of a human eye over an image)
+This results in a high **scalable** solution:
+The model changes focus on different parts of images while deciding what to output. (mimicking the movement of a human eye over an image)

 {% include annotation.html %}
 More on [Recurrent Visual Attention](https://github.com/kevinzakka/recurrent-visual-attention)